McGavin20/ToDo-App/README.md

 ## Screenshots 📱:

 The images below show screenshots of the home screen, the Todo notes and the settings view page of the App.
-'Simulator Screen Shot - iPhone 14 Pro'

 ### Home Page